Q: What is the purpose of this project?

 Q: What is included with the project?

 A: The construction and all infrastructure.
-This includes sewer mains, lateral lines, grinder pumps, manholes, decommissioning of septic systems, restoration of disturbed properties and newly paved roads.
+This includes sewer mains, lateral lines, manholes, decommissioning of septic systems and restoration of disturbed properties.

 Q: Do I need to provide anything to ensure my property is connected?

-Additionally, all residents must sign a construction easement and a utility easement.
+A: Yes, all residents must sign a temporary construction easement and a permanent utility easement.
 This allows the construction crew to enter your property without risk of trespassing and frees the property owner of any liability if the construction crew is injured.
 The utility easement gives JCSPD the right to enter your property for the sole purpose of maintaining the sewer line.
 An easement is required to connect to the public sewer main.

 Q: Will JCPSD contact me if there’s a problem during construction?

-A: Yes, JCPSD mails a service application to every property owner.
+A: Yes, JCPSD mails a service application to every property owner at the beginning of a project.
 The purpose of this application is to gather current contact information.
 It makes communication near impossible when the property owner doesn’t complete and return the application.

 Q: What will my monthly utility rate be?